BLOG

 Thompson describes his CRM as his “surrogate brain”.
 One that’s much more effective than trying to remember, writing post-it notes or using a diary, particularly as businesses start to grow.

-Dominic Bonaker, Enterprise Nation member and founder of web development company We are Odyssey, started building the business through his existing network.
+Dominic Bonaker, founder of web development company We are Odyssey, started building the business through his existing network.
 But as the team grew, it became difficult to keep track of the conversations people were having.

 What information should I record in a CRM system?